 Bargain, bargain, bargain

-Bartering in China can be tricky.
+Bargaining in China can be tricky, and maybe intimidating if you've never done it.
+But trust us, if you play the game you'll get much better prices.
 The vendors want to get as much profit as they can (who can blame them), so they start their prices extremely high.
-To a newbie whose never been to China, there prices may seem reasonable.
+To a newbie whose never been to China, their prices may seem reasonable.
 Trust me, you can get that exact same item for a fourth of the asking price.